-The Atlanta Braves hung it up weeks ago, but there’s no end to the activity in and around SunTrust Park’s The Battery.
-The latest entry is chef Mark Taft’s FEED Fried Chicken and Such, a rural South-themed quick-serve restaurant.
+The Atlanta Braves hung it up weeks and weeks ago, but there’s no end to the activity in and around SunTrust Park’s The Battery.
+Among the latest entries is chef Mark Taft’s FEED Fried Chicken and Such, a rural South-themed quick-serve restaurant.

 You’ll find fried chicken in buckets, fried chicken tenders, grilled chicken breast sandwiches, spicy chicken, mild chicken, chicken livers, chicken nachos and more.

-The “and such” column includes fried pickles, mac-n-cheese, crinkle fries, braised greens and a velvety banana pudding.
-The inside bar opens up to outside passers-by serving takeout beer, wine, cocktails and adult slushies.
+Extras include fried pickles, mac-n-cheese, crinkle fries, braised greens and a velvety banana pudding.
+The inside bar opens up to outside passers-by for takeout beer, wine, cocktails and adult slushies.

 The biggest Japanese export since Godzilla has landed near Spaghetti Junction: Kula Revolving Sushi Bar (6035 Peachtree Blvd, Doraville).
 Japan has more than 400 of these large dining rooms with conveyer belts that bring plate after plate of sushi within reach of your table.
 You simply seize whatever looks good.

 Nigiri, sashimi and specialty rolls — only $2.25 a plate — glide past.
 If you crave hot dishes, udon or ramen soups, tempura or desserts, you press a few buttons on your table’s order pad and, in moments, a bowl comes flying down the belt and stops in front of you.
 Even with mass-production sushi, the quality holds its own alongside the mesmerizing gimmickry.